When creating content, you may need to insert special characters and symbols into your posts.

-The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))
+The screenshot below shows a number of smilie images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))

 For more information about using Smileys in WordPress, go here:

-(HTML Special Characters Helper – plugin)
+(HTML Special Characters Helper – WordPress plugin)

-(Add HTML Special Characters Helper)
+(Installing HTML Special Characters Helper – plugin)

 (HTML Special Characters)